danbang/article-distinct-encoding/README.md

 *SPM*

 Contains scripts for setting up GLMs of fMRI data. fMRI data were pre-processed using standard pipelines available here: https://github.com/metacoglab/MetaLabCore.
 All fMRI analyses were done using SPM 12 (www.fil.ion.ucl.ac.uk/spm).

+This code is being released with a permissive open-source license.
+You should feel free to use or adapt the  code as long as you follow the terms of the license,.
+If you make use of or build on the computational models or behavioural/neuroimaging analyses, we would appreciate that you cite the paper.